c0d33ngr/simple-draw-app/README.md

 A basic web-based drawing application that allows users to draw on a canvas with different colors and brush sizes.

+## Live Demo

+You can try the app live at: [https://stirring-meringue-fdc427.netlify.app/](https://stirring-meringue-fdc427.netlify.app/)

 ## Features

 *   **Drawing:** Draw lines on the canvas with your mouse.